LaetusNox/GPCoursework2020-21/LearningJournal.md

 18/10/20

    After doublechecking my code, I realised I didn't use ``[ExecuteInEditMode]`` so when I went to test it, it wouldn't work.
 Once I edited the Progress Bar script, it worked        perfectly.
 Despite this, there are still issues regarding the stretching of the sprite that causes distortion.
 From here I will ask someone to test out my tutorial to see if they have this issue.

+20/10/20

+  Currently having my tutorial 1 tested, starting info gathering for next tutorial